Preschool Mission Statement

-Tuition is $142 per month for the 2 day option, $213 per month for the 3 day option, $355 per month for the 5 day option, and $90 per month for the Kinder Prep program.
+Tuition is $142 per month for the 2 day option, and $213 per month for the 3 day option.
 Tuition is due on the first day of preschool for each month.
 A late fee of $25 will be added to your tuition bill after a 10 day grace period.
 If the balance on the statement is not paid by the following month, your child will no longer be enrolled in the preschool program.

 Partial scholarships are available up to 50%.
 If interested, request a scholarship application.
 The preschool governing board reviews each application and awards scholarships on a case by case basis based on monies available.

 Concordia Lutheran Preschool will provide preschool to any child without regardless of race, sex, national origin, religion, or physical, mental, or sensory disability.

 All children enrolled in Concordia Lutheran are required to be up to date on state vaccination requirements.
 Parents or Guardians who exempt their child from school immunization requirement need to provide a Certificate of Exemption signed by their health care provider.
 The signature verifies that the provider gave the parent or guardian information about the benefits and risks of immunization.
 A parent or guardian can also turn in a signed letter from a health care provider stating the same information.
 This form can be requested from the Preschool Director.